 Along the same lines, if you feel the need to write instructions about something on your site, it probably needs to be redesigned.
 Generally, web users don't take the time to read instructions.
 If they can't figure out something on their own, most of the time they will just leave the site.

-5) Probably the most important part of a website design is the organization.
+5) Probably the most important part of a functional website design is the organization.
 This encompasses everything from main navigation down to the smallest details like spacing and text color.
 The planning of a site is just as important (perhaps ever more important) as the design.

 Of course, these tidbits don't apply to every single situation on every single site on the web.
 But for the vast majority, these are great things to keep in mind.
 And by no means am I saying "don't be creative".
 Just be considerate in your creativity.